Josh Johnson (quarterback): Baltimore Ravens (first stint)

 Johnson signed with the Baltimore Ravens on May 15, 2016.
-Johnson was released by the Ravens on September 3, 2016.
+He was released on September 3.

 New York Giants

-Johnson was signed by the Giants on September 5, 2016.
-Johnson was active for only two games during the regular season due to injuries to backup quarterback Ryan Nassib.
+Johnson was signed by the New York Giants on September 5, 2016.
+He was active for only two games during the regular season due to injuries to backup quarterback Ryan Nassib.

 On March 17, 2017, Johnson signed a two-year contract with the Giants.
-On September 2, 2017, Johnson was released by the Giants during preseason cuts.
+On September 2, he was released during preseason cuts.

 Houston Texans

-Johnson was signed by the Houston Texans on November 7, 2017, after the release of Matt McGloin.
-He was released by the Texans on November 22, 2017.
-He was re-signed on December 27, 2017, after an injury to Taylor Heinicke.
+On November 7, 2017, Johnson was signed by the Houston Texans after the release of Matt McGloin.
+He was released on November 22.
+Johnson was re-signed on December 27, after an injury to Taylor Heinicke.

 Oakland Raiders

 On March 19, 2018, Johnson signed with the Oakland Raiders.
-He was released by the team on May 20, 2018.
+He was released on May 20.

 San Diego Fleet

 In 2018, Johnson was assigned to the San Diego Fleet of the Alliance of American Football.
 In November, he was protected by the team in the 2019 AAF QB Draft with the first overall pick.
-Shortly after, Johnson was signed by the Washington Redskins before the AAF season began and never played for the team.
+Shortly afterwards, Johnson was signed by the Washington Redskins before the AAF season began and never played for the team.